AgedLace/Blog/docs/01-Welcome.md

 tags: []
 ---

-## Welcome to Be Not Deceived

-### Jesus Said, "See to it that no One Deceives You." - Matthew 24:4
+## Jesus Said, "See to it that no One Deceives You." - Matthew 24:4

 > [!note] **Matthew 24:24**
 >